DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 For helping to shape the next generation, you’re entitled to a competitive salary, generous holidays, and a substantial pension.

-Figures are for the 2022/23 academic year and apply to maintained primary, secondary and special schools in England (schools funded by local authorities).
+These salaries apply to maintained primary, secondary and special schools in England (schools funded by local authorities).

-Other schools (for example, academies) can set their own pay scales.
+Other types of schools (for example, academies) can set their own pay scales.

+Figures are for the 2022/23 academic year.

 ## Primary and secondary teaching salaries